RobotOptimist/macivor/content/blog/the-road-to-dev.md

 Most of all, I am glad to welcome you into the community of developers.

 Someday, when you've become established, I want you to remember this time and help a newbie out.
+Do something, an introduction, encouragement, mentorship - something.

+All of those senior engineers, the people who don't quite seem to hear you.
+As they are so shall you be.

+Remember where you came from and who helped you.
+Remember to help the people who come after you.
 This is the way.

 :::